 You can take Vancouver local bus Route 19 to get you and your bike into Stanley park.
 Once you are in Stanley Park, you can walk, bike or take the horse drawn carriage.

 For a different perspective you go in a helicopter or small plane to take a tour of Vancouver.
 You will get a great view of the Fraser River, the multiple bridges that join Vancouver to the mainland and see the mountains surrounding the city.

 Vancouver Tours By Water

 You can take a water ferry around False Creek to see Granville Island, Telus Science World, BC Place and the many other things you can explore around False Creek.
-You can buy a single trip ticket or get a day pass from one of the two ferry operators (False Creek Ferries or The Aquabus).
+There are both single trip tickets and day passes from one of the two ferry operators (False Creek Ferries or The Aquabus).
 You can even take your bicycles on the Aquabus ferries outfitted specially to carry bikes!